 When executing HDevelop procedures inside a C# or C++ application via HDevEngine, the machine vision part of the application can be debugged directly within HDevelop – even remotely – by connecting it with HDevEngine.

-Protection of Know-how
+Protection of know-how

-HALCON secures the know-how of the software developer: code that is saved in external or local procedures, as well as code of entire procedure libraries or programs, can be secured with a password.
+Code that is saved in external or local procedures, as well as code of entire procedure libraries or programs, can be secured with a password.
 Therefore, functionality can be shared without revealing the program code.